For the purposes of this Privacy Statement/Guideline, Toronto Transit Commission affiliates shall mean the following entities:

 Hereinafter referred to collectively as “TTC affiliates”, “Toronto Transit Commission affiliates” or “we”.

 Toronto Transit Commission affiliates are responsible for personal information under their control.
-The Coordinator – Records Management/Freedom of Information, General Secretary’s Office for the TTC (“Coordinator”), has been designated by each of the TTC affiliates as the individual accountable for compliance in accordance with PIPEDA and this Privacy Statement/Guideline.
+The Coordinator – Records Management/Freedom of Information, Commission Services Department for the TTC (“Coordinator”), has been designated by each of the TTC affiliates as the individual accountable for compliance in accordance with PIPEDA and this Privacy Statement/Guideline.